yayaya142/Workout-Tracker/README.md

 You can see all your workouts history on the calendar or see a summary of your last seven days on the home screen.<br />
 You can view or edit your previous workout at any time so don't worry about mistakes.<br />
-on the home screen, you will see a medal with how many weeks you kept on track by your goal.<br /> stop worrying about losing your progress thanks to Cloud Storage.<br /> Of course, every one of us has different wants and needs, because of that, you can change the settings at any time to fit your needs.<br />
+on the home screen, you will see a medal with how many weeks you kept on track by your goal.<br /> Stop worrying about losing your progress thanks to Cloud Storage.<br /> Of course, every one of us has different wants and needs, because of that, you can change the settings at any time to fit your needs.<br />
 <br />